TV-Rename/tvrename/index.md

 ## What is TV Rename?
 TV Rename is a media management tool that runs on Windows XP and later, looking after all your TV Show files and making them presentable for Kodi (XBMC), Mede8er, pyTivo and other media hubs.

-On the surface TV Rename will "fix" the names of downloaded TV Show files...
+On the surface TV Rename will "fix" the names of TV Show files...

-Say you've downloaded a few TV Show episodes, they will probably have names like this: -
+Say you've got a few TV Show episodes saved as video files, they will probably have names like this: -

 > ***Grey's.Anatomy.S03E04.blah-blah.xvid.avi***